synadia-io/callout.go/examples/dynamic_accounts/README.md

 ## Dynamic Accounts (Proof of Concept)

 ### What do we do here
-* There examples runs NATS in operator mode (aka distributed security)
+* This example runs NATS in decentralized authentication (aka operator mode)
-* generate.sh create a NATS operator, config files, accounts and user and configures the auth callout
+* `generate.sh` create a NATS operator, config files, accounts and user and configures the auth callout
 * Account C is configured to receive auth callout calls which are processed by the the callout service in `delegated_example.go`
 * Client.go  receives an `-account-name B` and passes it to the connection in the `token` field
-* On the auth callout service
+* The auth callout service
-    * Checks if token is present
+    * Checks if the login token is present on the connection
-    * Creates a new account named accordingly on the fly using the operator nkey to sign it
+    * Creates a new account named accordingly using the operator nkey to sign the account
-    * Installs the accounts and extract the account nkey
+    * Installs the account and extracts the account nkey
     * Creates a user JWT in the new account and signs it

 ### Execute example
 Using a NATS resolver it is possible to create accounts on the fly to place